CHRIST THE KING “PARISH NURSE MINISTRY”

 Click “BLOOD PRESSURE” to print a form for the free clinic.

 NEXT BLOOD PRESSURE CLINIC ~ Sat.
-Nov.
-04 following the 4:00 PM Mass and Sun.
-Nov.
-05 following 8:30 and 10:30 AM Masses.
-There is no Blood Pressure Clinic in October.
+Dec.
+01 following the 4:00 PM Mass and Sun.
+Dec.
+02 following 8:30 and 10:30 AM Masses.
+The Blood Pressure clinics for the winter months: January, February, and March are being canceled this year due to health issues and travel plans of our nurses.

 For personal health consultations, Questions, or volunteer interest in the Nursing Ministry, please email: